enoch-tamulonis/availability_finder/README.md

 # Instructions

 Given the data in `events.json` and `users.json`, build a script that displays available times for a given set of users.
-For example, your script might be executed like this:

 ```
+cd cloned_project
-python availability.py Maggie,Joe,Jordan
+ruby availability.rb Maggie,Joe,Jordan
 ```

 and would output something like this: